-Cucumbers can be grown all summer long but with hydroponics you can grow all year around.
+Ideally, Cucumbers are grown during the summer but with one can grow Hydroponically anytime during an year.
 Growing cucumbers with hydroponics produce healthier plants and higher yields than growing in soil gardening.
 Cucumbers grow well in an expando drip garden, deep water culture, or in ebb & flow using Rockwool.
 Cucumbers are quite delicate and require special treatment even in hydroponic systems.

 The easiest way to grow cucumbers in hydroponics is to plant them in a Rockwool starter cubes.
 Soak the Rockwool cubes until they are completely drenched and allow them to drain.
 Once the Rockwool drains push one seed about ½ inches deep into the each cube and water them every day.
 Make sure that you plant one seed per cube in your growing medium.
 Within few days you can see the set of true leaves emerging from the Rockwool.

-Start using nutrient solution once you see the first leaves developed and continue using the solution until the roots are well developed.
-I would suggest using Advanced Nutrients pH perfect Sensi grow A+B. Use 4 ml per liter during all weeks of vegetative growth and make sure you shake well to take full advantage of this product and put it to work for you.
-Then switch to pH perfect Sensi bloom A+B once the flowers begin to show again use 4 ml per liter during weeks 1 through 6 of your flowering phase.
+Start using nutrient supplement once you see the first leaves developed and continue using the solution until the roots are well developed.
+Use 4 ml per liter during all weeks of vegetative growth and make sure you shake well to take full advantage of this product and put it to work for you.

 There is a lot variety of cucumbers but the most popular is European Glasshouse which grows quickly in hydroponics systems.
 It takes 60 to 70 days to harvest from planting.
 Cucumbers are very heavy feeders so make sure you keep the nutrient level optimum and also change your reservoir at least every 4 to 5 days.